Self-Build Mortgages in Northern Ireland

 In addition to checking the standard mortgage application paperwork and affordability checks, self-build lenders need to assess the viability of your project.

-The first thing they will need to see is that you have purchased the land.
-Self-build mortgages rarely cover the cost of buying land so, if you still need to purchase the plot you intend to build on, read our guide to development finance.
+They will first need to see that you have purchased the land.
+Self-build mortgages rarely cover the cost of buying land, so if you still need to purchase the plot you intend to build on, read our guide to development finance.

 Once you own the land, you will need to provide potential lenders with evidence of: